jpco/tinsh/README.md

  - History

 ### Todo (in no particular order)
+FINISH chk\_exec!!!!
  - Line coloration!
-(I have already tried and failed to implement this twice)
+(I have already tried and failed to implement this twice) (including settings to toggle on/off)
  - Piping/redirection (have to set up the stdin/stdout alteration)
  - Tab autocompletion
  - Quotes, both the " and ' kind
  - Broaden .jpshrc location support
- - Readline/config support
+ - Readline/config support?
  - Generally less-brittle parsing
  - Mom's Old-Fashioned Home-Made Syscall Safety